ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

   | ``pi2``      | `192.168.178.62`    | LAN        |
   | ``pi3``      | `192.168.178.63`    | LAN        |
   | ``pi4``      | `192.168.178.64`    | LAN        |
-- To check if the setup works, restart hotspot device, then turn hotspot on again.
-All Raspberry Pi should still have Internet access and the same static IP addresses assigned to them.
+- To check if the setup works, restart hotspot device, then share its internet connection again.
+All Pi should still have the same static IP addresses assigned to them.

   ![](img/staticIP1.png)

 ## Set up Kubernetes Cluster

+Given [the hardware specifications of the four Raspberry Pi 3](https://www.raspberrypi.com/products/raspberry-pi-3-model-b-plus/), it is best to set them up as a Kubernetes cluster with [`k3s`](https://docs.k3s.io/) - a lightweight Kubernetes distribution suitable for edge computing.
+One Raspberry Pi 3 (`pi1`) will be used as master node, while the other three (`pi2, pi3, pi4`) will be used as worker nodes.
+For more information about the design of the Kubernetes cluster, see [Set up Kubernetes Cluster](#set-up-kubernetes-cluster).

 As previously mentioned, the Kubernetes cluster consists of one Raspberry Pi 3 (`pi1`) designated as the master (server) node, and the remaining three Raspberry Pi 3 (`pi2, pi3, pi4`) serve as worker (agent) nodes.
 The main drawback of this design is the only master node, which is *the* single point of failure of the whole cluster.
 Thus, to ensure high availability of the cluster, it was also considered to use two Raspberry Pi 3 as master nodes and the other two as worker nodes.
 However, this design was discarded, because [performance issues exist on slower disks such as Raspberry Pis running with SD cards, and ``k3s`` requires three or more server nodes to run a multiple-server Kubernetes cluster](https://docs.k3s.io/datastore/ha-embedded).